AndyOGo/gulp-pilot/README.md

 Those are just functions you would export out of your module, who return plain object literals.
 Who's Properties represent one subtask's implementation.

-Each subtask is selected by the color (:) delimiter in your name, e.g. `"filename:subtask"`.
+Each subtask is selected by the colon (:) delimiter in your name, e.g. `"filename:subtask"`.
 Nesting is possible like `"filename:namespace:subtask"`.

 Even paths are supported, like `"path/filename"`, `"path/filename:subtask"` or `"path/filename:namespace:subtask"`